esp32framework/esp32framework/README.md

 - Sensors:
     - HC-SR04 (Ultrasonic Distance Sensor)
     - DS3231 (Real-Time Clock & Temperature)

+> **Note**
+>
-Each technology comes with its own set of examples that demonstrate basic configurations and common use cases.
+> Each technology comes with its own set of examples that demonstrate basic configurations and common use cases.
-This list of supported Protocols and Technologies is continuously growing, and we encourage users to create their own abstractions for new protocols or sensors to contribute to the framework.
+> This list of supported Protocols and Technologies is continuously growing, and we encourage users to create their own abstractions for new protocols or sensors to contribute to the framework.

 ## SetUp